 Some of our elite skaters travel out of province to compete on the 400m “long track” oval!
 We have long track “clap” skates available for rent if this interests you – talk to your coach!

-Some skaters participate in long track marathon skating, at distances of 21km, 25km, 42km and 50km, depending on the event.
+Some skaters participate in long track marathon skating, at distances of 21km or 25km, and 42km or 50km, depending on the event.
 Often all in one weekend!
-These events are available for anybody to register, and are particularly popular with our Active for Life skaters.
+These events are available for anybody to register, and are particularly popular with our Masters skaters.